Official Boater Safety Education Course

-Because educated boaters are safer boaters, completing this Wisconsin-approved online course can also earn you a discount on your boat and PWC insurance.
+Because educated boaters are safer boaters, completing this Minnesota-approved online course can also earn you a discount on your boat and PWC insurance.

 It’s Official and Approved!

-This online boater education course is approved by the Wisconsin Department of Natural Resources and recognized by the U.S. Coast Guard as an approved online boating license course.
+This online boater education course is approved by the Minnesota Department of Natural Resources and recognized by the U.S. Coast Guard as an approved online boating license course.

 It’s the Law!

-Wisconsin law enforcement officers patrol the waterways to make your boating experience safe and pleasant.
-Cooperate with them by following the Wisconsin boating laws and guidelines in this course.
+Minnesota law enforcement officers patrol the waterways to make your boating experience safe and pleasant.
+Cooperate with them by following the Minnesota boating laws and guidelines in this course.